 Klaksvík Travel Guide

 Klaksvík is the second largest city in the Faroe Islands.
-Located in unbelievable settings on Borðoy island, the community is very much anchored in its fishing culture.
+Located in unbelievable settings on Borðoy Island, the community is very much anchored in its fishing culture.

 The Norðoyartunnilin sub-sea tunnel connects Borðoy Island to Eysturoy Island.
 This makes it super easy to reach this part of the archipelago.

 When you drive out of the tunnel from Eysturoy Island to Borðoy Island, you will enter Klaksvík right away.
 You will also pass Klaksvík when heading to Kunoy Island and Viðoy Island.
-These two islands are linked to Borðoy Island with embankments.
+These two islands are linked to Borðoy Island with causeways.

 Kalsoy Island Ferry